BIGGER REQUIRES BETTER

 It’s a big idea, no doubt, one that supporters see will spur the building of more than $10 billion worth of terminals to handle everything from oil to cargo containers.
 Louisiana’s state government is so intrigued and excited by the idea, it has set aside about 2,000 acres of open water for the development of what is being called the Louisiana International Gulf Transfer Terminal.

 At the port, the megaships would have their goods unloaded onto smaller “feeder ships,” which would span out to other Gulf Coast ports and up the Mississippi River valley.
-One of those ports would figure to be at New Orleans, where Gary LaGrange, CEO and president of the Port of New Orleans, thinks folks are getting a little too obsessed with big.
+One of those ports would figure to be at New Orleans, where Gary LaGrange, president of the Port Association of Louisiana, thinks folks are getting a little too obsessed with big.

 He’s said an offshore container facility had the potential of running into some big problems of its own, including hurricanes and the extra costs of loading the cargo onto smaller ships and financing.